 Whilst climbing straight up the fall-line, there is not much difference between splitboard or skis.
 The only difference is that your splitboard skins are probably wider than ski skins, which adds a little more resistance when sliding forward.
 But I reckon this effect is pretty negligible.

 Where things get a little more tricky is when the slope gets steeper.
 There’s a limit as to how steep you can climb so on steeper slopes you have to start zig-zag traversing up the slope.
-This means you need to grip into the snow with the inside edge of your split board skis.
+This means you need to grip onto the snow with the inside edge of your split board skis.
 The problem lies in your snowboard boots; ski boots have a solid plastic shell so the boot offers all the support your foot needs to keep the edge of the ski in the snow.
+Splitboard boots can help with this, they have extra reinforcements in the sides of the boots to help you maintain an edge on traverses.

-Where things can get difficult is if there’s lots of traversing to get either to or back from the face that you want to ride
+Where things can get difficult is if there is lots of traversing to get either to or back from the face that you want to ride

 Different snow types